hamburger-software/ansible-role-vmware_ubuntu_cloud_image/README.md

 To use this role,

 - You need a VMware vSphere environment where the VM will be deployed.
-- Credentials for the vCenter server of that environment with appropriate permissions.
+- Credentials for the vCenter server of that environment with appropriate permissions, see below.
-  [TODO document permissions]
 - Download an OVA file, e.g. [ubuntu-18.04-server-cloudimg-amd64.ova](https://cloud-images.ubuntu.com/releases/18.04/release/ubuntu-18.04-server-cloudimg-amd64.ova) to the control machine first.

 If you want to retrieve the VM's IP addresses from DNS, you also have to